Coronary Artery Angioplasty with Stent

 - Blockage of the blood vessel where the balloon and stent were first inserted

-- Allergic reaction to the stent material, drug coating on the stent, or the X-ray dye used during the procedure
+- Allergic reaction to the stent material or x-ray dye used during the procedure

 After the procedure:

-Fortunately, although these risks exist and angioplasty with stent doesn’t cure CHD, many people who have the procedure:
+Fortunately, although these risks exist and angioplasty with stent doesn’t cure CHD, many people who have the procedure achieve improved blood flow through the heart, get relief from CHD symptoms, and avoid the need for CABG surgery.